 Age of Article Warning:

-This article was originally published 58 months ago.
-The tips and techniques explained may be outdated, or information may longer be applicable.
+This article was originally published 60 months ago.
+The information, tips and techniques explained may outdated.
+Examples shown on this page may no longer work.
 Please consider this when viewing the below content.

 A quick way to download a website’s files using FTP, is to compress them at the server, and then download.
 You can do this by adding a quick and easy PHP compression script to your website, if you have access with FTP.